 A whopping $32.2bn out of that profit came from advertising.

-Marketers from every niche online troop to Google to buy organic spots since they control the majority of the internet traffic.
+Marketers from every niche online troop to Google for organic spots since they control the majority of the internet traffic.

 Some of the major niches where Google made advertising money from were insurance, loans, mortgage, and attorney.

 Though Facebook has joined Google in controlling the majority of the online traffic, the search giant still remains dominant.

 Google removed 2.7 billion bad ads in 2020

 Google takes the trust people repose in them when clicking their ads seriously.